MichaelLangbein/tdl2/backend/data/wiki/interesting/electricity.md

 -   Additionally, there is a fourth line on top
     -   doesn't carry any current, but protects from lightning

+Organisation:

+-   Bundesnetzagentur
+    -   Bundesnetzentwicklungspläne (NEPs)
+-   four **TSO**'s (transmission system operators):
+    -   Tennet (Hamburg bis München, früher E.on)
+    -   TransnetBW (BaWü, früher EnBW)
+    -   Amprion (Westen und bayerisch-Schwaben, früher RWE)
+    -   50Herz (Osten, früher Vattenfall)

+Grid data:

+-   Transmission grid:
+    -   Fully owned by the big 4 TSOs
+    -   Extra high voltage: 275 kV - 765 kV
+        -   About 36.000 km
+        -   still mostly overhead AC, some few HVDC
+    -   High voltage: 110 kV - 274 kV
+        -   About 96.000 km
+-   Distribution grid
+    -   About 900 DSOs, but the big 4 TSO's also own large part of this
+    -   This is where wind and solar feed in, not the transmission grid!
+    -   Medium volrage:
+        -   About 520.000 km
+    -   Low voltage:
+        -   About 1.120.000 km

 ## Wind power

 https://www.youtube.com/watch?v=LklUVkMPl8g&t=60s